nadavmatalon/MCP3221/README.md

 ## BUG REPORTS

-Please report any issues/bugs/suggestions at the Github Repository of this library [here](https://github.com/nadavmatalon/ADS1110).
+Please report any issues/bugs/suggestions at the 'Issues' section of this Github repository.

 ## LICENSE